Transcript of the Hearing for Preliminary Injunction

 Shaw: Your Honor, I think before suggesting what kind of briefing that would be submitted to the court, taking up its valuable time, I think it might be worthwhile for the parties to meet and confer in the first instance.
 And then we can advise the court of the best way forward.

 Judge: Why don't we do this?
 Meet and confer, meet and confer.
 And if it ends up being you can reach agreement, you will get me that.
 If you cannot reach agreement, give me dueling submissions.
 I'll take the dueling submissions.
-And in a short and in short order, I will let you know if I want something further.
+And in short order, I will let you know if I want something further.

 Kassabian: That works, Your Honor.